EXC3ll3NTrhyTHM/vertex-k-labeling/k_labeling_algorithms_report.md

 Graphs are represented as Python dictionaries where keys are vertex identifiers and values are lists of adjacent vertices.
 For Mongolian Tent graphs, vertices are represented as tuples $(row, column)$ with an additional apex vertex.
 Circulant graphs use integer vertex labels $\{0, 1, \ldots, n-1\}$.

-### 2.3.
+### 2.2.
 Backtracking Algorithm Design

 The backtracking algorithm is designed to find the optimal k-labeling by iteratively testing values of `k` and using a backtracking search for each.
 This method guarantees optimality because it starts from the lowest possible `k` and is exhaustive.

 The core of the algorithm is the backtracking function, which builds a solution incrementally.
 It assigns labels to vertices one by one according to a predefined order.
 After each assignment, it checks for immediate edge weight conflicts.
 If a conflict is found, it immediately backtracks, undoing the assignment and trying the next available label.
-This systematic process ensures that all valid possibilities are explored without requiring the complex bounding functions and priority queues associated with a true branch-and-bound approach.
+This systematic process ensures that all valid possibilities are explored.

-#### 2.3.1.
+#### 2.2.1.
 Algorithm Description

 The algorithm implements an iterative search that calls a recursive backtracking solver: